MicrosoftDocs/azure-docs/articles/container-apps/sessions-tutorial-nodejs.md

 ms.author: gok
 ---

-# Tutorial: Use code interpreter sessions in AutoGen with Azure Container Apps
+# Tutorial: Use code interpreter sessions for NodeJS code execution with Azure Container Apps

 In this tutorial, you learn how to use a code interpreter in dynamic sessions to execute NodeJS code.
 You can use dynamic sessions of code-interpreter to run untrusted code